the-risk-taker/stm32-cmake-static-analysis-docker-and-ci/README.md

 - CMake
 - Ninja

 Tools must be in PATH.
+Or build ready to use Docker image from [Dockerfile](Dockerfile).

 ## Setup, building and programming